FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Types-and-Operators.md

 ### Using Direct Function Calls

 Direct function calls are the most straightforward way to perform operations with FHE.sol.
-For example, if you want to add two encrypted 8-bit integers (euint8), you can do so as follows:
+For example, to add two encrypted 8-bit integers (euint8), do the following:

 ```javascript
 euint8 result = FHE.add(lhs, rhs);
 ```

-Here, lhs and rhs are your euint8 variables, and result will store the outcome of the addition.
+Here, lhs and rhs are the relevant euint8 variables, and the result will store the outcome of the addition.

 ### Using Library Bindings

 FHE.sol also provides library bindings, allowing for a more natural syntax.
-To use this, you first need to include the library for your specific data type.
-For euint8, the usage would look like this:
+To use library bindings, include the library for your specific data type.
+For euint8, the syntax would be as follows:

 ```javascript
 euint8 result = lhs.add(rhs);
 ```

-In this example, lhs.add(rhs) performs the addition, using the library function implicitly.
+In this example, lhs.add(rhs) implicitly performs the addition using the library function.

 ### Utilizing Operator Overloading

 For an even more intuitive approach, FHE.sol supports operator overloading.
-This means you can use standard arithmetic operators like `+`, `-`, `*`, etc., directly on encrypted types.
-Here's how you can use it for adding two `euint8` values:
+This means you can use standard arithmetic operators such as `+`, `-`, `*`, etc., directly on encrypted types.
+The following snippet shows how to add two `euint8` values:

 ```javascript
 euint8 result = lhs + rhs;
 ```

-With operator overloading, lhs + rhs performs the addition seamlessly.
+Operator overloading enables the addition of lhs + rhs to be seamlessly performed.

 ## Comparisons

-Unlike other operations in FHE.sol, comparison operations do not support their respective operators (e.g. `>`, `<` etc.).
-This is because solidity expects these operators to return a boolean value, which is not possible with FHE.
-Intuitively, this is because returning a boolean value would leak information about the encrypted data.
+Unlike other operations in FHE.sol, comparison operations do not support their respective operators (e.g., `>`, `<`, etc.).
+The reason is that Solidity expects these operators to return a Boolean value, which is not possible with FHE (because returning a Boolean value would leak information about the encrypted data).

 Instead, comparison operations are implemented as functions that return an `ebool` type.